GetEvinced/examples/ts-wdio-web/README.md

 ## How to Use

 ### Prerequisites
 - Install the Evinced SDK.
-Refer to the official [Evinced Documentation](https://www.evinced.com) for installation instructions.
+Refer to the official [Evinced WDIO Documentation](https://developer.evinced.com/sdks-for-web-apps/webdriverio-sdk) for installation instructions.
+- Please note, this project is using a local .npmrc file to install this project from the remote repository

 ### Running the Examples
 ```bash